 INF is a promising selective inhibitor of FGFR1-3 that is currently under clinical investigation for advanced cholangiocarcinoma and several other FGFR-linked cancers.
-Although its propensity to undergo bioactivation to electrophilic species was recently expounded upon, it remains obfuscated whether INF could also elicit MBI of P450, a well established consequence arising from the generation of reactive intermediates that bears profound pharmacokinetic and toxicological significance.
+While its propensity to undergo bioactivation to electrophilic species was recently expounded upon, it remains obfuscated if INF could also elicit MBI of P450 - a well-established consequence arising from the generation of reactive intermediates that bears profound pharmacokinetic and toxicological significance.
 Our findings revealed for the first time that INF is a potent noncompetitive reversible inhibitor and irreversible MBI of CYP3A4.

 X-ray crystal structures of CYP3A has helped shed insights on the structural basis underpinning its ligand promiscuity (Williams et al., 2004).
-It is now recognized that the active site of this P450 subfamily possesses considerable bulk and plasticity which allows the simultaneous binding of multiple substrates in different modes (Kenworthy et al., 1999; Ekroos and Sjögren, 2006).
+It is now recognised that the active site of this P450 subfamily possesses considerable bulk and plasticity which allows the simultaneous binding of multiple substrates in different modes (Kenworthy et al., 1999; Ekroos and Sjögren, 2006).
 As such the biochemical interactions observed with one probe substrate may not accurately reflect those obtained with another (Galetin et al., 2005; Pearson et al., 2007).
-Consequently, FDA guidelines recommend the use of at least two structurally disparate CYP3A substrates to evaluate whether there are any substrate- or site-dependent effects on enzyme interactions.
+Consequently, FDA guidelines recommends the use of at least two structurally-disparate CYP3A substrates to evaluate if there are any substrate- or site-dependent effects on enzyme interactions.
 Here, in addition to both FDA-recommended substrates, we also included rivaroxaban as a probe substrate in our assays.
 As rivaroxaban is increasingly being coadministered in cancer for prophylaxis and treatment of cancer-associated venous thromboembolism, its adoption as a probe substrate bears clinical significance (Short and Connors, 2014).
-Our findings revealed that, although INF inactivated CYP3A4 in all three probe substrates employed in our assay, there were considerable differences in their corresponding inactivation kinetic parameters (Table 1).
-Specifically, the $k{\text{inact}}/K{\text{I}}$ ratio obtained with rivaroxaban was found to be $\sim$ 2.0- and 1.7-fold higher than that obtained with testosterone and midazolam, respectively.
-These trends in probe-substrate dependency were also recapitulated in our reversible inhibition assays, wherein INF was found to yield the lowest IC50 value when rivaroxaban was adopted as the probe substrate (Table 4).
-Taken together, our results indicated that the inhibition and inactivation of CYP3A4-mediated rivaroxaban hydroxylation by INF is expected to be more potent as compared with its FDA-recommended prototypical substrates and reiterates the importance of using a clinically relevant probe substrate
+Our findings revealed that while INF inactivated CYP3A4 in all three probe substrates employed in our assay, there were considerable differences in their corresponding inactivation kinetic parameters (Table 1).
+Specifically, the $k{\text{inact}}/K{\text{I}}$ ratio obtained with rivaroxaban was found to be ~2.0- and 1.7-fold higher than that obtained with testosterone and midazolam respectively.
+These trends in probesubstrate dependency were also recapitulated in our reversible inhibition assays, wherein INF was found to yield the lowest IC{50} value when rivaroxaban was adopted as the probe substrate (Table 4).
+Taken together, our results indicated that the inhibition and inactivation of CYP3A4-mediated rivaroxaban hydroxylation by INF is expected to be more potent as compared to its FDA-recommended prototypical substrates and reiterates the importance of using a clinically-relevant probe substrate to derive accurate inhibition and/or inactivation kinetic constants for pharmacokinetic DDI studies.